 - Orbera offers an app and coaching for 12 months after your procedure.

 - The Orbera app offers recipes and a few other items that may be worth checking out.

 - They do offer one-on-one dietitian appointments along with group sessions.

 The Obalon balloon is typically placed in your doctors office by swallowing a pill and drinking some water.

 The Reshape and Orbera balloons are placed in an outpatient clinic under light anesthesia via endoscopy.

 Gastric Balloons work in 2 ways to help you lose weight.

-- The biggest benefit may be that the balloon restricts the free passage of food and water, essentially slowing its passage through your stomach, making you feel full quicker and longer.
+- The most significant benefit may be that the balloon restricts the free passage of food and water.
+The restriction substantially slows the passage of food through your stomach, making you feel full quicker and stay full longer.

 How Long Do They Last?

-Gastric balloons are designed to stay in the stomach for 6 months.
-After 6 months they are deflated and removed via endoscopy.
+Gastric balloons are designed to stay in the stomach for six months.
+After six months they are deflated and removed via endoscopy.